Clinical Associate Professors

-- Demonstrate the ability to retrieve, manage, and critically analyze data relevant to the improvement of health and human performance;
+- Demonstrate the ability to manage and critically analyze data relevant to the improvement of health and human performance.

-- Demonstrate the ability to effectively summarize and disseminate, both written and orally, information relevant to the improvement of health and human performance;
+- Demonstrate the ability to effectively retrieve, summarize and disseminate written and oral information relevant to the improvement of health and human performance.

-- Demonstrate the ability to design and implement strategies, utilizing contemporary techniques, for improving health and human performance; and
+- Demonstrate the ability to design and implement strategies, utilizing contemporary techniques, for improving health and human performance.

-- Participate as professionally-prepared and responsible members of their chosen profession and community.
+- Demonstrate the professional behaviors necessary to participate as responsible members of their chosen profession and community.